chain4travel/camino-docs/docs/apps/nodes/run-camino-node.md

 - CPU: Equivalent of 8 AWS vCPU
 - RAM: 16 GiB
 - Storage: 512 GiB
-- OS: Ubuntu 18.04/20.04/22.04 or MacOS &gt;= Catalina
+- OS: Ubuntu 18.04/20.04/22.04

 ## Run a Camino Node and Send Funds

-Let’s install Camino-Node, the Go implementation of a Camino node, and connect to the Camino Public Testnet (Columbus).
+Let’s install the Camino-Node, the Go implementation of a Camino node, and connect to the Camino Public Testnet (Columbus).

 ### Download Camino-Node